-Custom translations are thank-you gifts for donors of at least $5 on Patreon.
+Custom translations are thank-you gifts for donors.
 Here is information that you should have ready for translations.

 Basically, I need to know three things:

 - The full meaning of what I’m translating.